 These Spelt Banana Muffins Sweetened with Honey have just a hint of sweetness, with a light texture and natural banana flavor.
-They’re a petite muffin, unlike the typical bakery or coffee shop muffin, and are delicious for breakfast or as a snack.
+They’re petite muffins, unlike the typical bakery or coffee shop muffin, and are delicious for breakfast or as a snack.
 For breakfast, I love to break open a warm muffin and slather it with butter.
 Or for an afternoon treat, I’ll spread a muffin with some peanut butter and have it with a hot cup of coffee or tea.
 And if you enjoy tasty treats baked with bananas, also check out my recipe for Blue Ribbon Banana Bread.

-So what is spelt?
-Spelt is a type of ancient grain in the wheat family that dates back 8000 years to the Bronze age.
+If you are unfamiliar, spelt is a type of ancient grain in the wheat family that dates back 8000 years to the Bronze age.
 It was a staple grain crop in Europe, particularly in Germany and Switzerland.
 And because it’s an ancestor of today’s modern wheat, spelt flour is very similar to whole wheat flour in flavor and texture.
 I really enjoy the flavor of spelt and find it to be a bit sweeter and nuttier than whole wheat.

 Now, because spelt is a cousin to wheat, it’s important to know that it does contain gluten.
 It’s definitely not suitable for those with celiac, true gluten intolerance, or a wheat allergy.
 But some people who experience digestive problems with wheat report that they can eat spelt with no ill effects.

 And spelt flour does have some health benefits.
 The most common type of spelt flour you will find at the supermarket is whole grain making it a good source of fiber.
 (White spelt flour with the bran and germ removed does exist but it’s less common).
-Spelt is also a good source of protein and nutrients, containing higher amounts of essential amino acids, vitamins, and minerals than does modern wheat.
+Spelt is also a good source of protein and nutrients, containing higher amounts of essential amino acids, vitamins, and minerals than modern wheat.
 And all of that healthy fiber is prebiotic which helps to feed the healthy bacteria in your gut.

 So before we make the Spelt Banana Muffins, let’s talk about a few of the ingredients: